neekware/nwx-logger/README.md

 # Note:

 1. `@nwx/logger` depends on `@nwx/cfg` for accessing the log level.
-2. You may want to set the log level to `debug` for development and `warn` for production.
+2. You may want to set the log level to `LogLevels.debug` for development and `LogLevels.warn` for production.
 3. `@nwx/logger` should be imported at the root level of your application.
+4. To disable the logger, set the level to `LogLevels.none`.

 # Running the tests